-If coffee has dried on to clothing, it can still be rescued.
+If coffee has dried onto clothing, it can still be rescued, and cleaning with vinegar plus some other ingredients could be the answer.
 ‘Mix a paste of powdered laundry detergent, cold water and distilled white vinegar until it reaches the consistency of toothpaste,’ says Vera Peterson.
 ‘Spread on both sides, then wait five minutes.
 Rub both sides with a small brush in a circular motion, then rinse with cold water.
 Pretreat with laundry detergent before washing per usual.’

 The only caveat?
 If it’s delicate fabric, take it to a professional cleaner.

 Coffee stains aren’t permanent.
 ‘If you know what to do and act fast you’ll be able to save the stained item yourself,’ says Vera Peterson.